jhorv/Exercises/readme.md

 For 10 dimensional problems, this would cut their total size from x^10 to (x/2)^10, a 2^10 reduction in size.
 Not bad.

 I am decently sure that this would work, but I do not really understand why I cannot cleanly separate all of the dimensions yet which would allow me to achieve 10*x.
 I am still missing some pieces.
 I'll get back to it I when can make time.
 I'll leave that one day of Haskell in reserve until then.

+6/7/2016:

+Done familiarizing myself with the basics of networking, so now I have time to resume and finish this.
+I've done the first naive version of this problem in Haskell which passes only 4 out of 12 test cases and will move to do the rest tomorrow.
+There is the more advanced version of the algorithm that I have to do, and a bunch of optimizations in addition to that.

+I am glad to be back in the programming game.
+Studying the basics of Linux networking and will no doubt pay off, but I am enjoying this much more, no doubt about it.
+I've thought so much about the Grid Walking problem that I had to force myself to start doing it as I did not feel like it, but as usual, once I got into it, things started going smoothly for me.

+This is the final problem I will do here, before embarking to do reinforcement learning with the help of Theano in Python.
+I'd far rather be doing it in F#, but as long the programming languages are in this state, without native support for the GPU, I do not have a choice but to go for a big library if I want performance.

+I haven't given up on Spiral though.
+Eventually, I will exhaust the possibilities with regular architectures and will move on to exploring metalearning using nested differentiation.
+Before that, I want to roll up my sleeve and carve out a niche with what exists in the present.

+I am really looking forward to that.
+I already tried regular RL on a toy poker game and it was absolutely beautiful.